 If you do need to install a drain, there are a variety of drainage solutions available to help draw excess water away from your foundation and landscaping.
 The majority of these are relatively easy to install and low profile, so you will barely notice them after they are installed.

-- Area Drains – Many area drains consist of a simple drain that connects to an underground pipe.
+Many area drains consist of a simple drain that connects to an underground pipe.
 These drains are perfect for low areas in your yard or garden that constantly collect water when it rains.
 By moving the water away from your home and into the street, you not only save your garden and foundation from damage, but also prevent the growth of mosquitoes.

-- Channel Drains – One of the best ways to save your lawn or garden from patio runoff is to install a channel drain.
+One of the best ways to save your lawn or garden from patio runoff is to install a channel drain.
 These drains are long channels that are installed into a concrete surface, such as the sidewalk.
 The water runs into pipes below the surface, which carry the water away from your home.
 Many landscapers recommend this type of drain to be installed around pools in order to protect your lawn from flooding.

-- French Drains – French drains are a great solution for improving the drainage of your raised planters and other landscaping.
+French drains are a great solution for improving the drainage of your raised planters and other landscaping.
 This type of drain utilizes a drain wrapped in landscape fabric.
 The drain is then covered in rock.
 The combination of the rock and landscape fabric helps to keep roots and soil from clogging the drain.

-- Foundation Drains – Foundation drains direct water away from a foundation to eliminate the moisture from entering your basement and potentially causing structural damage and cracks in the foundation.
+Foundation drains direct water away from a foundation to eliminate the moisture from entering your basement and potentially causing structural damage and cracks in the foundation.
 New construction requires foundation drains to be installed, but older homes may not have them in place.
 These drainage systems are installed outside the edge of foundations as well as systems that are installed under foundations.

 When you are making your master landscaping plans, it is very easy to completely overlook the importance of maintaining good drainage throughout your entire property.
 Doing so, however, can ultimately lead to the sabotage of all of your hard work.
 Without proper drainage, you could find your entire landscaping undone at the hands of the next heavy rain.
 Make landscape drainage one of the cornerstones of your planning process.
-As always, work with a local landscape construction company to make sure that your lawn and garden stays beautiful, regardless of how much it rains.